Return to News

 It’s cheaper to learn and the slope is quieter.

 In Autumn, you spend less time queuing up for the lifts and more time perfecting your skills as the slopes are still relatively quiet.
 If you are learning from scratch, the beginner slope also has fewer people on which means you can wobble and stumble as much as you like without getting in anyone’s way.
-According to research findings, quieter slopes, taking lessons before going on holiday and tips from instructors are most likely to boost confidence amongst beginners and let them excel in their chosen sport.
+According to research findings, quieter slopes, taking skiing or snowboarding lessons before going on holiday and tips from instructors are most likely to boost confidence amongst beginners and let them excel in their chosen sport.
 Not only that!
 Off-peak Lift Passes and Lessons are cheaper than super-peak rates so you receive better value for money.

 It allows you to practice and improve your skills.